JonathanBlood/Electron-Desktop-Notifier/README.md

 ## Package for Release
 1. Navigate into project directory `cd electron-simple-notifier`

-2. Download Project dependencies `npm run-script dist`
+2. Download Project dependencies `npm run-script dist-<platform>` e.g. `npm run-script dist-windows`

 3. This will create an installer for Windows in the *dist* folder.